lendahandcorp/lendahand/README.md

 - The list of posts that the user has helped someone
 - The reviews given and received in each finalized post

+You can access it through the dropdown menu in the header.

  ![Profile Page](./FrontEnd/wireframes/profile.png)

  ## Post